kisslinux/kisslinux.github.io/pages/new.md

 ## Package System

-The package system that KISS employs is based around the concept of easily parseable plain-text files - separated by lines and spaces.
-This format allows you to easily interface with the package system using any programming language or just basic UNIX tools.
+The package system that KISS employs is based around the concept of easily parseable plain-text files (*separated by lines and spaces*).
+This format allows you to effortlessly interface with the package system using any programming language or just basic UNIX tools.

 ### Directory Structure